Kalahi: A handcrafted, grassroots cultural LLM evaluation suite for Filipino: Results

 We designed \textsc{Kalahi} to evaluate LLMs in a zero-shot setting.
 Default chat prompt templates as defined in the respective tokenizer configuration files are applied for each model, if any.
 Inspired by previous work on TruthfulQA \cite{lin-etal-2022-truthfulqa}, we evaluate models on two settings: multiple-choice question-answering and open-ended generation.

 \textbf{Multiple-choice.} In this setting, a model is evaluated on a multiple-choice question.
 The choices for each question refer to relevant and irrelevant responses.
 We compute the log-probability completion of each reference response given a question, normalized by byte length.
-Two scores are calculated: \begin{itemize} \item MC1: Choices include the best and irrelevant responses.
+Two scores\footnote{Appendix \ref{sec:logprob} illustrates how MC1 and MC2 are calculated.} are calculated: \begin{itemize} \item MC1: Choices include the best and irrelevant responses.
 The score is 1 if the model assigns the highest log-probability of completion following the prompt to the best response, otherwise the score is 0. \item MC2: Choices include all relevant and irrelevant responses.
 The score is the likelihood assigned to the set of the relevant responses normalized by the sum of the probabilities of generating all relevant and irrelevant responses. \end{itemize}

 \textbf{Open-ended generation.} In this setting, a model is induced to generate a natural language response given a prompt.
 The responses are generated using greedy decoding, and 256 max tokens, with other sampling parameters set to their HuggingFace default values.
 The following metrics are used to compare the model’s generated completion to each relevant and irrelevant responses: BLEURT \cite{sellam-etal-2020-bleurt}, BLEU \cite{papineni-etal-2002-bleu} BERTScore \cite{bert-score}, ROUGE \cite{lin-2004-rouge}, ChrF++ \cite{popovic-2017-chrf} and METEOR \cite{banerjee-lavie-2005-meteor}.
 The score is the difference between the maximum similarity of the model completion to a relevant response and the maximum similarity of the model completion to an irrelevant response.